How To Start Homeschooling

 - There is so much (too much) to absorb!

-I used to think the best option was to present new homeschooler with all their options on how to start homeschooling.
+I used to think you needed to know all your options on how to start homeschooling before you began.

 Ten Tips For Newbies Starting Homeschool

 1. Determine your motives for homeschooling.
 This will affect so many of your choices.

 2. Read, read and read some more.
 You have hundreds of options available with home schooling.
 Look for good overviews and try not to get bogged down in the curriculum, just yet.
 (Here is my favourite list of how to start homeschooling books).